Paul Hayes Tucker: Personal life

 He is married to Maggie Moss-Tucker, and has two children, actor Jonathan Tucker and Jennie Taylor Tucker.
 Tucker retired from his position at UMass Boston to move to California in 2014, where he continues to work in the area of 19th and 20th century art.
-His most recent book is a college textbook on modern art titled Never Neutral.
+He is presently working on a college textbook on modern art titled Never Neutral.
 Modern Art: Courbet to Pollock.